SykoDaedalus/CSOC-gamedev-2025/README.md

 ### 3. Install Unity Editor

-Download the latest **Unity Editor (LTS version)** through Unity Hub.
+Download **Unity Editor (LTS version)** through Unity Hub.
 Use the default installation settings.
+(Its advisable to download version 2022.3 to easily follow along.
+Later you can upgrade the editor as per your needs)

 > You may **uncheck Visual Studio Community** during installation—we'll use **Visual Studio Code** instead.